 Almost forty dining establishments call the Bricktown home.
 This means that there is probably a cuisine that will appeal to everyone in your group.
 As we strolled the area, we saw burgers, barbecue, pizza, steaks, and tons of other dining options.
 If you aren’t hungry for dinner you can still find plenty of nibbles.
 We popped in the Bricktown Candy Company looking for a sweet treat.
 Later we noticed that we could have also chosen cupcakes or ice cream.
 Needless to say, you shouldn’t walk away hungry from this area.

 Bricktown has plenty of entertainment venues to occupy a day or two.
 We didn’t stop in, but noticed that the American Banjo Museum is located here.
 As we walked around, we saw carloads of fans heading into the Chickasaw Ballpark to watch an Oklahoma City Dodgers ballgame.
 We will have to keep this in mind for our next visit.
 Maybe we can catch a game.
 On the southern edge of this district is Riversport Adventures, which we had plans to attend the following day.
+(You can read about Riversport here.)
 This evening we chose to stroll the walkway that follows the canal.
 The easy to traverse paved pathway is perfect for an evening walk, especially to burn off some delicious food we found in Oklahoma City.

 Making a Run For It